JayashreeAN/MyProtfolio/README.md

 ## Development Notes

-- Built from scratch using modern React and TypeScript
 - Extensively customized and optimized in VS Code
 - Enhanced with additional features and personal branding
 - Optimized for performance and SEO